 I often ask what lenses you need for shooting real estate videos, and here are my recommendations.

-A really common question that I get asked through my website is what camera you shoot that video on.
+A common question on my website is what camera you shoot that video on.

-It is a natural question to ask, but in my opinion, a better question to ask would be what lens or lenses did you shoot that video.
+It is a natural question to ask, but I think a better question would be what lens or lenses you shot that video.

 Different cameras and brands have slightly different visual aesthetics or features, but never forget that image comes through your lens first.

 So for shooting a real estate video, I would always recommend using these 5 best lenses for real estate video.

 What lens is best for real estate videography:

 So the first type of lens that I think real estate agents should get is always a wide-angle lens.
 It’s probably the most important lens for doing real estate video and even real estate photography, for that matter.